MuharremKoroglu/Starbucks/README.md

 #### Thank You for taking the time to view my repository

 ## <h2> About This App <img src = "https://c.tenor.com/JsoERRQcZqYAAAAi/thumbs-up-joypixels.gif" width = 32px></h2>
-This app is a blog site contact page and shows how developers can use the Card and ListTile Widget.
+This app is a Starbucks contact page and shows how developers can use the Card and ListTile Widget.
 Correspondingly, you see the Circle Avatar Widget.
 This widget helps to make a circular image.
-Besides, a specific font is used for the website name.
-Moreover, Divider Widget is used to separate the Cards and website subtitles.
+Besides, a specific font is used for the Starbucks.
+Moreover, Divider Widget is used to separate the Cards and Starbucks motto.
 On the other hand, Icon Widget and Text Widget are used in ListTile.
 Finally, developers can see how to create an icon for their flutter app.
 <a href="https://www.starbucks.com.tr/" target="_blank">Visit Starbucks</a>

 <h2> Used Technologies <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 42px> </h2>